oss-review-toolkit/ort/README.md

 }
 ```

-Existing package based storages can still be used, to avoid having to scan all sources again when switching to the
+Existing package based storages can still be used to avoid having to scan all sources again when switching to the
 experimental scanner.
-For this the old package based storage can be configured as a read-only storage, for example:
+For this purpose the old package based storage can be configured as read-only storage, for
+example:

 ```hocon
 storages {